Phidelux/pifhem/README.md

 # pifhem

-Simple bash script to setup fhem on Raspberry Pi
+Simple bash script to setup the fhem server on Raspberry Pi

 ## Hints